junxit/us-congress-bills-112/metadata.md

 - 2011-01-07 — Introduced in House
 - 2011-01-07 — Introduced in House
 - 2011-01-07 — Referred to the House Committee on Natural Resources.
+- 2011-01-26 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2011-05-04 — Subcommittee Hearings Held.
+- 2011-07-20 — Committee Consideration and Mark-up Session Held.
+- 2011-07-20 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2011-07-20 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2011-09-23 — Placed on the Union Calendar, Calendar No. 140.
+- 2011-09-23 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-216.
+- 2011-09-23 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-216.